 #3 Understand your growing seasons

 In the south, the growing seasons come as cool, warm, hot, then warm again.
-We do not have a cold season like the northerners since our winters are mild.
-However, we do have a hot season, where we work hard to keep our gardens alive.
-Taking this into consideration, choose crops that do well in warm or hot conditions.
+We do not have a cold season like the northerners since we hardly reach the freezing point.
+However, the hot season makes it hard to keep our gardens alive.
+Considering this, choose crops that do well in warm or hot conditions.
 Otherwise, plan to put your garden to rest for the hot months, then resume gardening in the fall.

-After knowing your seasons, you can make the right crop selection for your garden.
-Flipping through seed catalogs is very tempting, but for a successful garden, making wise decisions is key.
-For the southern regions, focus on varieties that are slow-bolting, heat-tolerant, disease-resistant, and pest-resistant.
-This will save you a lot of effort trying to maintain the garden.
+After knowing the growing seasons, it is easier to make the proper crop selection.
+Flipping through seed catalogs is tempting, but making wise decisions is critical for a successful garden.
+For the southern regions, slow-bolting, heat-tolerant, disease-resistant, and pest-resistant varieties are the way to go.

 High-density planting is a method of maximizing the space by planting much closer than regular farmers.
-This method is widely used by urban gardeners.
-Inspired by the Square Foot Gardening method developed by Mel Bartholomew, it promotes smarter use of growing spaces.
-By using this method, you get a higher yield per square foot than the traditional spacing method.
+Urban gardeners widely use this method.
+Inspired by the Square Foot Gardening method developed by Mel Bartholomew, it promotes more clever use of growing spaces.
+Using this method, you get a higher yield per square foot than the traditional spacing method.

 #6 Start seeds

 Everyone knows that starting seeds indoors gives us a head start on the season.
 How about starting seeds to extend the season and the harvest?